 Total

-Without Over- With Over-
+Per Share Without Over- allotment Exercise With Over- allotment Exercise

-Per Share allotment Exercise allotment Exercise
+rer Silare anothient Exercise allottilent Exercise

 Public offering price \$ \$ \$

 Underwriting discounts paid by us

 Proceeds, before expenses, to us

 We estimate expenses payable by us in connection with the offering of common stock, other than the underwriting discounts referred to above, will be approximately \$725,000.
 This amount includes our commitment to reimburse the underwriters for certain expenses up to an aggregate amount of \$125,000.